Notebook source code:

 Labelled or Unlabelled?#

-Graphs can be considered labelled or unlablled, meaning that the observation in the set can share the same nodes (labelled) or not (unlabelled).
+Graphs can be considered labelled or unlabelled, meaning that the observation in the set can share the same nodes (labelled) or not (unlabelled).
 We can describe both cases into Graph Space by using a little trick.

 To deal with unlabelled nodes, alignment two graphs corresponds to finding optimal permutations of their nodes.
-By allowing node permutation, a concept of equivalence class is introduces (i.e., every network is associated to the set of networks obtained by permuting the original one).
+By allowing node permutation, a concept of equivalence class is introduced (i.e., every network is associated to the set of networks obtained by permuting the original one).
 In geometrical terms, this can be described as a quotient space obtained by applying a permutation action to the set of adjacency matrix.

 In details, the group of node permutations \(T\) can be represented via permutation matrices, acting on \(X\) through matrix multiplication.
 The binary operation: